 Your Questions Answered

 Are you trying to ban all animal experiments and research?

 Right now, there are animal experimentation projects that taxpayers have funded for decades without any demonstrated benefit to public health.
-They continue to rake in millions of dollars each year because there is currently a federal funding system with little accountability and transparency and no real incentives to innovate in a way that will improve people’s’ lives. he Conversely, the private sector–with its focus on return-on-investment–can not afford to waste time and money on useless research, and that’s why big Pharma and others are responsible for most medical innovations and are heavily investing in high-tech alternatives to animal testing that can deliver better results for human health faster and for less money.
+They continue to rake in millions of dollars each year because there is currently a federal funding system with little accountability and transparency and no real incentives to innovate in a way that will improve people’s lives.
+Conversely, the private sector–with its focus on return-on-investment–can not afford to waste time and money on useless research, and that’s why big Pharma and others are responsible for most medical innovations and are heavily investing in high-tech alternatives to animal testing that can deliver better results for human health faster and for less money.